GiverofMemory/RandomX/README.md

 RandomXB can operate in two main modes with different memory requirements:

 * **Fast mode** - requires 38655 MiB of shared memory.
 This is intended to be run on a server or workstation with at least 39gb of RAM.
 This requirement should always be kept above reasonable GPU's and currently GPU's are limited to 32gb onboard memory.
 * **Light mode** - requires only 2098 MiB of shared memory, but runs significantly slower.
-This is intended to be run on a desktop or laptop running a node that has at least 2gb of RAM.
+This is intended to be run on a desktop or laptop (possibly smartphone) running a node that has at least 3gb of RAM.

 # RandomX
 RandomX is a proof-of-work (PoW) algorithm that is optimized for general-purpose CPUs.
 RandomX uses random code execution (hence the name) together with several memory-hard techniques to minimize the efficiency advantage of specialized hardware.